 - Does the business have ‘good economics’ i.e. consistently high profitability?
 Does it have little debt?
 Does it convert profits into cash?
 Does it have a high return on capital?

 - Does the business have a good track record?
-Consistent and stable growth in profits and cash over time; steadily growing share price over the long term.
+Does it have consistent and stable growth in profits and cash over time?
+Does it have a steadily growing share price over the long term?

 - Does it have a competitive advantage or ‘moat’ that allows it to persistently earn high margins?
 Is it increasing its market share?

 - What scope is there for more growth?
 Is it in a growing market?
 Is it non-cyclical?
 What is the prospect for geographic expansion?

 I have written a post with more detail about identifying quality.

 I would be quite happy to buy most of the shares on my watchlist immediately and a viable and sensible strategy for the long term might be to just hold all of them.
 However, I believe I should be able to do better than this by holding a portfolio of just a subset of those stocks with the best relative valuations and momentum, and by rapidly eliminating any mistakes that might have occurred in my initial shortlisting.

 My way of thinking about my portfolio is much more top down rather than bottom up.
 I don’t think I gain much of an advantage in carrying out very detailed analysis of specific businesses.
 In fact I think this type of approach can create or exacerbate mental biases: in particular you may unintentionally artificially limit yourself to a very narrow universe of shares that you have looked at in detail, or may become attached to your own research or give undue weight to specific original elements of it.

 Detailed research is also a rather time consuming and often ineffective way of managing risk.
 My approach aims to eliminate a lot of risk by restricting my universe to the very best businesses I can find on the stock market and by following sensible disciplined trading rules that limit the cost of mistakes.